POSSIBLE TREATMENT OPTIONS FOR COVID-19

 There are two ways to receive an antiviral treatment: by mouth, as a pill (oral antivirals), or by an infusion in your vein (IV antivirals).
 You need to take oral antivirals within the first 5 days after your COVID-19 symptoms appear.
 You need to receive IV antivirals within the first 7 days after your symptoms appear.

 Monoclonal antibody (mAb) treatments: The mAb treatment helps boost your body’s ability to fight COVID-19.
 The mAb treatment can block the SARS-CoV-2 virus from entering cells in your body, limiting the amount of the virus within your body.
 These antibodies could help your immune system recognize and respond more effectively to the virus.
 A mAb treatment may keep your symptoms from becoming bad enough that you need to go to the hospital.
 The treatment is for people who are at a high risk for developing serious symptoms of COVID‑19 and needs to be given within the first 7 days of when symptoms appear.
-The mAb treatment is given as either an IV or as a series of shots.
+The mAb treatment is given as either an IV infusion or as a series of shots.

 Long-acting antibody (LAAB) treatment: This treatment can help protect some people from COVID-19 before they are exposed to the SARS-CoV-2 virus.
 You may be eligible for this LAAB treatment if: